joeappleton18/-advanced-database-systems-2022/sessions/week_3/README.md

 ## Task 1 - Setting Up our Sample Application

 For the rest of this unit, I will be providing you with a sample application which builds on our wine tasting dataset.
 I intend to ensure you are all starting with the same code base and will provide you with an up-to-date version the application each week.
-To get started this week:
+To get started this week: `git clone  https://github.com/joeappleton18/db-starter-project`

 - [Check the README.md instructions on the starter project to get started.
 This will tell you how to set everything up this week](https://github.com/joeappleton18/db-starter-project).